 Goonhilly Satellite Earth Station is a space station on the Lizard Peninsula in England.
 In July 2015, the European Space Agency began a feasibility study to determine options for upgrading Goonhilly’s 32-meter beam waveguide antenna,

-After the successful design and project completion of the Q/V band feed prototype, our customer Calian asked MIRAD to quote for 10 units of a Ka/Q/V-band feed system at the end of 2018.
-The development
+After the successful design and project completion of a 6m Q/V-band tracking antenna including a feed prototype, in the years 2017/2018 our customer Calian asked MIRAD to quote for 10 units of a Ka/Q/V-band system

 In 2015, MIRAD was contracted to develop a multi-band feed system with tracking capability for a 9m antenna to be used for in-orbit testing (IOT) purposes of the Eutelsat satellite.
 This linearly polarized antenna provides